objektwerks/python/README.md

 ------
 >Using fastapi and pydantic can be problematic.
 Installs work.
 Yet imports don't always work; while scripts may work.

 >I thought Mypy or Pylance might be the source of the problem.
 So I uninstalled MyPy.
 Yet Pylance still did not recognize fastapi and pydantic imports.

-Previously, I experienced **zero** errors with fastapi or pydantic imports.
+>Initially, I experienced **zero** errors with fastapi or pydantic imports.

 >Rebuilding the virtual env failed to resolve the fastap / pydantic import issue.